By Catherine Whitaker, CEO and Head of Learning, EtonX

 Looking at the data for our UK schools programme last term, it was also interesting to note that the Year 11 was the cohort most chosen by their schools for an EtonX course.
 In fact, around 20% of UK Year 11s had access to an EtonX course.
 So I hope for the thousands EtonX Resilience students who have faced the challenge of not sitting their GCSEs and who are now just starting Sixth Form, some of the techniques we have taught them during lockdown will help them find success in the future.

-With schools now back in session but our outlook still troubled by COVID, we lare seeing that once again Resilience is the top choice course amongst teachers.
-We are also seeing schools that were part of the emergency response first phase coming back this academic year having carefully considered how to integrate our courses into school programmes for different year groups.
-Through a long-term commitment to support skills development, we hope to forge ongoing relationships with schools and deliver our part of the Eton2020 vision.
+With schools back online, we are seeing that once again Resilience is the top choice course amongst teachers.
+We are also seeing schools that were part of the emergency response first phase coming back having carefully considered how to integrate our courses into school programmes for different year groups.
+Through a long-term commitment to support skills development, we hope to forge ongoing relationships with schools and deliver our part of the Eton: New Social Vision.

 Read more about Eton2020.